astikanand/astikanand.github.io/techblogs/algorithms/3_sorting_algorithms.md

-## 4. Quick Sort***
+> ### Algo-3: Quick Sort***

+###### What is Quick Sort ?

-Like Merge Sort, QuickSort is a Divide and Conquer algorithm.
+- Like Merge Sort, QuickSort is a Divide and Conquer algorithm.

-It picks an element as pivot and partitions the given array around the picked pivot.
+- It picks an element as pivot and partitions the given array around the picked pivot.

-**There are many different versions of quickSort that pick pivot in different ways.**
+- **There are many different versions of quickSort that pick pivot in different ways.**
   - Always pick first element as pivot.
   - Always pick last element as pivot (implemented below)
   - Pick a random element as pivot.
   - Pick median as pivot.

-The key process in quickSort is `partition()`.
+- The key process in quickSort is `partition()`.
 Target of partitions is to put pivot x  of array at its correct position in sorted array and put all elements smaller than x before x, and all elements greater than x after x.
 All this should be done in linear time.

-###### **Problem:**

-Given an array of n numbers, sort the numbers in increasing order.

 <img src="assets/quick_sort.png" width="50%">